Kojo Bonsu: Football administration

 In January 2010, Bonsu was appointed board chairman of the National Sports Authority then a council under the Ministry of Youth and Sports.
-Bonsu is known to have spearheaded the re-branding of the sports council until it subsequently became a sports authority.
+Bonsu is known to have spearheaded the rebranding of the sports council until it subsequently became a sports authority.

 Ghana At 50

 As part of Ghana's 50th Anniversary Celebration, Bonsu organised the second largest event dubbed “Ghana As One Gala Night” at Ghana's Black Star Square with International artists; The Whispers, The Shalamar, Pat Thomas, AB Cresntil, Gyedu Blay Amboley, Paapa Yankson and Ola Williams.

 Managing Director of Goil

 Bonsu served as a board member for Ghana Oil Company (GOIL) from July 2009 to April 2015.
-He also became acting managing director of the company after their long serving managing director Yaw Agyemang-Duah retired after serving with the company for 16 years.
+He also became the acting managing director of the company after the long-serving managing director Yaw Agyemang-Duah, retired after serving with the company for 16 years.

-He served as managing director role from July 2011 to February 2012.
+He served in the managing director role from July 2011 to February 2012.
 In October 2015, He was acknowledged and honoured by the company for playing a key role in the company's rebranding process.